HectorENevarez/hectorenevarez.github.io/index.md

 I enjoy learning and I have found that the best way to learn something new is by teaching it.
 Every day I push myself to learn something new, whether that be about software engineering or a random interesting fact.

 # Learn to Code!
 I often get asked by others how they can learn to code.
 I feel that understanding code and software is great for anyone!
-Whether you're looking to learn to code as a hobby or for a career change, check out the [resources tab](#) I compiled.
+Whether you're looking to learn how to code as a hobby or for a career change, check out the [resources tab](https://hectorenevarez.github.io/resources/) I compiled.
 It contains relevant and recommended resources that are great for beginners looking to learn how to code.

 Also, I like to occasionally write blog posts regarding concepts/technologies that I'm learning or interested in.
 I hope to share what I learn with others in an easy-to-understand digestible blog post.
 Check out some of my recent posts in the section below, you might learn something!